 In the latter regard, the unequivocal bright spots have been that the merchandising and culinary teams have truly outdone themselves.
 There’s a wide range of clever and inventive 50th offerings that appeal to a broad spectrum of guests.
 These items are varied, fun, and celebratory–perfect for the anniversary celebration.
 But it’s also mildly insulting that the value of nostalgia is limited to the degree it can be directly monetized.

 In normal circumstances, none of this would be particularly surprising.
 Increasingly, people visit Walt Disney World to be immersed in all things IP.
 Unimaginative as it might be, Disney is giving the park-going public what it wants.
-During the year of a milestone anniversary and given the aforementioned passionate fanbases?
+During the 18 months of a milestone anniversary and given the aforementioned passionate fanbases?
 It comes across as out of touch with its own community, unappreciative of their decades of patronage, and unconfident in the strength of theme parks as a standalone product.
+I was so excited for the 50th Anniversary, but at this point, I’m anxiously awaiting April 2023, when the ‘event’ will be put out of its misery.

 As much as I hate the gradual erosion of park hours, which started long before last year, it’s at least in part supported by guest behavior.
 No matter how crowded in the morning, Animal Kingdom still clears out by late afternoon.
 Hollywood Studios is not nearly as busy the last couple hours of the day.
 Future World empties an hour before Harmonious.